Bi5h0ps/ChildTuningGoBackend/README.md

 "exit"

-2. Then use the sql dump on the database just created mysql -u root -p childTuningDB < childTuningDB.sql
+2. Then use the sql dump on the database just created "mysql -u root -p childTuningDB < childTuningDB.sql"

 //deploy program
 1. Ensure that the latest version of Golang (at least go 1.20) is correctly installed on the server.